 - Window AC unit.
 A window unit is a compact unit that only cools one room.
 This type of AC is usually installed in a window but it can also be installed in an exterior wall.
 It works by blowing cool air into the room and exhausting warm air out the back.

-- Can be cost-prohibitive to install central air conditioning system in a home without ducts.
-A ductless mini-split system can also be costly when multiple units are installed throughout the home.
+- Can be cost-prohibitive to install central air conditioning system in a home without ducts

-- Installing separate systems for cooling and heating can double the maintenance, repairs, and total installation.
+- If you need both heating and cooling systems, installing separate systems can double the maintenance, repairs, and total installation.

 What Is a Heat Pump?

 A heat pump is essentially the same as a regular air conditioner with the ability to reverse its process to heat and cool.
 A heat pump has all of the same parts as an air conditioner and cools your home in the summer.
-It does this by pulling hot air out of the house.
-In the winter, the system reverses, pulling warmer air from outside and in the ground and bringing it inside.
-Even on the oldest days, there is some heat outside, although a heat pump will lose efficiency the lower the temperature gets.
-In Bucks County and Montgomery County, a heat pump can remain effective throughout winter.
+In Bucks County and Montgomery Counties, a heat pump can remain effective throughout winter.

 Benefits of a Heat Pump

 - Does not require ductwork.
-A heat pump can use existing ducts for a gas furnace and central air conditioning but a heat pump can also be installed with no ducts at all.
-If you have the typical Montgomery County or Bucks County home with no ductwork, you can get whole-house cooling and heating without the high cost of duct installation.
+A heat pump can use existing ducts for a gas furnace and central air conditioning, but a heat pump can also be installed with no ducts at all.

-- Energy efficiency.
-When you replace electric baseboard heaters with a ductless heat pump, your energy costs can be anywhere from 25% to 40% lower.
+- Energy efficient.
+When you replace electric baseboard heaters with a ductless heat pump, your energy costs can be reduced by anywhere 25% to 40%.
 A heat pump is also about 4x more efficient than oil furnaces and more than twice as efficient as electric furnaces.
-For cooling, an AC system and heat pump will cost around the same.

 Cons of a Heat Pump

 - Not effective at very cold temperatures.
-A heat pump can pull warmth inside your home from outside to keep you comfortable and warm, even in exceptionally cold weather, but there’s a limit.
-When the weather reaches freezing, a heat pump will struggle and may not be able to warm your home to your set temperature.
-This can force your heat pump to run non-stop.
+A heat pump will pull warmth inside your home from outside to keep you warm, even in very cold temperatures, however, there’s a limit.
+When the temperature reaches freezing, a heat pump will struggle and may not be able to warm your home to your desired temperature.

-Brinker’s Energy has served Bucks and Montgomery Counties with heating oil and heating and cooling installation for more than 90 years.
+Keyser Energy has served Vermont with heating oil and heating and cooling installation for more than 90 years.
 If you need help choosing the right system for your home, please give us a call to explore your options.